Mohamed Massaquoi

-Mohamed Jah Massaquoi (/ˈmæsəkwɑː/ MASS-ə-kwah; born November 24, 1986) is a former American football wide receiver.
-He played college football at Georgia and was drafted by the Cleveland Browns in the second round of the 2009 NFL Draft.
+Mohamed Jah Massaquoi (/ˈmæsəkwɑː/ MASS-ə-kwah; born November 24, 1986) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Georgia Bulldogs and was selected by the Cleveland Browns in the second round of the 2009 NFL draft.

-Massaquoi has also been a member of the Jacksonville Jaguars and New York Jets.
+Massaquoi was also a member of the Jacksonville Jaguars and New York Jets.

-Early years
+Early life

 Massaquoi was born in Charlotte, North Carolina to parents from Liberia.
-He played high-school football at Independence High School in Charlotte.
-During his four years there his team did not lose a single game and won four straight state championships.
+He played high school football at Independence High School.
+During his four years at Independence, his team did not lose a single game and won four straight North Carolina 4AA state championships.
 He played with two college football notables, former University of Florida quarterback Chris Leak and former University of North Carolina wide receiver Hakeem Nicks.